 Year 8 Leavers Programme

 Each summer, our Year 8 leavers enjoy a specially designed post examination programme.
-For example, they celebrate finishing their exams with a trip to Chessington World of Adventures, before departing for a residential week in the Lake District where they experience many outdoor activities such as via ferrata, canoeing and ghyll scrambling.
+For example, they celebrate finishing their exams with exciting day trips, before departing for a residential week where they experience many outdoor activities.
 On their return, rehearsals begin for the much anticipated annual leavers’ play.
 When not learning their lines, students partake in a variety of activities with an emphasis on life skills and future educational and career pathways.
 Drugs awareness, CPR first aid and financial understanding are just some of the many subjects that are explored through a variety of field trips, classroom workshops and keynote speakers.
 We know that our Year 8 benefit immensely from this opportunity to broaden their experiences before they embark on the next stage of their education.